Scene-VLM: Multimodal Video Scene Segmentation via Vision-Language Models: Conclusion

 \section{Conclusion}

 We introduced \methodname, the first VLM-based framework for video scene segmentation.
 Our approach addresses key limitations of prior methods through a structured multimodal shot representation, sequential predictions based on a context-focus window design and the ability to generate natural-language rationales for boundary decisions.
 We further propose a confidence prediction scheme that provides flexible precision-recall trade-offs, a capability typically reserved for encoder-based methods. \methodname~achieves state-of-the-art results on MovieNet and demonstrates strong generalization to BBC Planet Earth and to the video chaptering task.
-Looking ahead, we aim to leverage reinforcement learning to integrate explicit reasoning into scene predictions, transforming explainability into an integral part of the decision process that both improves accuracy and enhances model interpretability.
+One limitation is the structured \texttt{Yes}/\texttt{No} output format, which trades generative flexibility for reliable confidence extraction; future work could explore more flexible schemes.
+Looking ahead, we plan to explore reinforcement learning for integrating explicit reasoning into the prediction process, jointly improving both accuracy and interpretability.

 {

 }

 \maketitlesupplementary {\Alph{section}} \usetikzlibrary{positioning,fit,arrows.meta,shadows.blur}